ruizguille/voice-assistant/README.md

     npm install
     ```

-2. Create a `.env` file in the backend folder copying the `.env.example` file provided that includes the required environment variable:
+2. Create a `.env` file in the frontend folder copying the `.env.example` file provided that includes the required environment variable:
     - `NEXT_PUBLIC_WEBSOCKET_URL`: The WebSocket URL to connect to the backend API.